dborgesr/Euplotid/pipelines/README.md

 Search for and/or manipulate annotation and other data available to euplotid

 # 17. [packageManagement](packageManagement.ipynb)
-Description of default software packages installed, how to get new ones, and which ones are currently installed.
+Description of default image and the software packages that are installed, also how to get new packages, and how to export environment in yaml file for others to replicate analysis.